SkelPro/skelpro/CONTRIBUTION.md

 If you need help:
 - Check the **Discussions** tab on GitHub.
 - Open an issue if something is unclear.

 ---

-## ⚖️ License
-By contributing, you agree that your code will be licensed under the **Apache License**.

----